 It is well known that a confused-understanding and negative attitudes towards emerging communicable diseases may lead to unnecessary worries, excessive panic and even chaos which could hamper the proper management of the disease (Blendon, et al, 2004).
 For instance, during SARS epidemic from 2002 to 2004, misconceptions and excessive panic among Chinese citizens with regards to SARS led to public resistance to comply with the suggested preventive measures thus contributing to the rapid spread of SARS and as result a health crisis which made China to become one of the worst-hit countries (Lau, et al 2003).

-The aim of this study therefore, was to evaluate and categorize the KAP of Cameroonian residents regarding COVID-19 during the implementation period of the first series of preventive measures, from April 1st to 20th, 2020 in order to identify evidence-based gaps requiring targeted interventions for the COVID-19 and any future pandemics.
+The aim of this study therefore, was to evaluate and categorize the KAP of Cameroonian regarding COVID-19 during the implementation period of the first series of preventive measures, from April 1st to 20th, 2020 in order to identify evidence-based gaps requiring targeted interventions for the COVID-19 and similar future pandemics.

 2. material and methods